jdoleary/Spellmasons/docs/DevLog.md

+---
+- Use transform3d functions to trigger hardware acceleration: "In essence, any transform that has a 3D operation as one of its functions will trigger hardware compositing, even when the actual transform is 2D, or not doing anything at all (such as translate3d(0,0,0)).
+Note this is just current behaviour, and could change in the future (which is why we don’t document or encourage it).
+But it is very helpful in some situations and can significantly improve redraw performance."
 ## 2022.09.11
 Amazing git command to ammend to a previous commit `git config --global alias.amend-to '!f() { SHA=`git rev-parse "$1"`; git stash -k && git commit --fixup "$SHA" && GIT_SEQUENCE_EDITOR=true git rebase --interactive --autosquash "$SHA^" && git stash pop; }; f'`